Phyllis Haver: Career

 Haver auditioned for comedy producer Mack Sennett on a whim.
 Sennett hired her as one of his original Sennett Bathing Beauties.
 Within a few years, she appeared as a leading lady in two-reelers for Sennett Studios.
 In 1923, Buster Keaton cast her as the female lead in his short The Balloonatic.

 Later, while signed with DeMille-Pathé, Haver played the part of murderer Roxie Hart in the first film adaptation of Chicago in 1927, opposite Hungarian film actor Victor Varconi.
 One reviewer called her performance "astoundingly fine," and added that Haver "makes this combination of tragedy and comedy a most entertaining piece of work."

 She performed in the comedy film The Battle of the Sexes (1928), directed by D. W. Griffith, and appeared with Lon Chaney in his last silent film, Thunder (1929).

-Haver retired from the industry with two sound films to her credit.
+Haver retired from the industry in 1929 with two sound films to her credit.

 Personal life

-In 1929, she married millionaire William Seeman with a service performed by New York Mayor James J. Walker at the home of Rube Goldberg, the cartoonist.
+On April 24, 1929, Haver married millionaire William Seeman with a service performed by New York Mayor James J. Walker at the home of Rube Goldberg, the cartoonist.
 The couple divorced in 1945.
 Haver had no children.

 Death

 Haver retired in Sharon, Connecticut.
-She died at age 61 from an overdose of barbiturates in 1960.
+She died at age 60 from what a medical examiner said appeared to be an overdose of barbiturates in 1960.
+Her body was found by a housekeeper on November 20, 1960.